 I get asked this a lot.
 People want to know if I think all “this stuff” is real — all this stuff about vital energy, life forces and auras, or what the Chinese call qi.1 Qi (pronounced “chee”) is allegedly an “energy” or “force” that flows through channels or meridians in the body, according to Chinese philosophy and folk medicine.

-I don’t have much use for qi as a literal concept.2 But this is a significant difference, somewhat like the difference between a Biblical literalist and a progressive academic theologian.
-I believe the idea of qi is useful, interesting, and aesthetically pleasing … but not a description of actual stuff.
+But a literal vs. figurative interpretation of qi is a big difference, like the difference between the beliefs of a Biblical literalist and a progressive academic theologian.
+I believe the idea of qi is useful, interesting, and aesthetically pleasing … just not a description of actual stuff.

 Could it turn out to be a real thing after all, though?
 A force or an energy that might someday be measured by scientific instruments?
 I grew up longing for The Force to be real, and for many years qi seemed like a good candidate.

-When I practice qi gong or t’ai qi, I do not trouble myself with whether or not the qi is “real.”
+When I practice qi gong or t’ai chi, I do not trouble myself with whether or not the qi is “real.”
 Qi gong is an art.
 I practice it in a beautiful way.
 Like Japanese cuisine, it works best when it looks good.
 To do a thing in a beautiful way, to move gracefully, is to experience qi.
 Is beauty a real thing?
 Yes.
 But there will never be a Beauty-o-Meter®.